jagreehal/trycatch-vs-neverthrow-vs-effect/ADVANCED.md

 ## Complete Implementation Examples

-Let's build a realistic payment processing system using all three approaches.
+Let's build a realistic payment processing system using all four approaches.
 This isn't toy code: it's the kind of system that handles real money and can't afford to lose a penny.

 ### Shared Types and Infrastructure